-Don’t get us wrong; we absolutely like La Paz – especially since we are staying here through New Year’s Eve – but we would have preferred to spend more time in remote anchorages, snorkeling, kayaking and enjoying the Sea of Cortez.
-You’ll hear more about that in our next post, but it goes without saying that week 1 of the M&M’s vacation was a blur of happy hours, dinners onboard Celebration, restaurants, tacos, cervezas and even a nightclub, along with lots of walking around this beautiful waterfront town.
+Don’t get us wrong; all of us absolutely like La Paz – especially since we are staying here through New Year’s Eve – but we would have preferred to spend more time in remote anchorages, snorkeling, kayaking, and enjoying the Sea of Cortez.
+You’ll hear more about that in our next post, but it goes without saying that week 1 of the M&M’s vacation was a blur of happy hours, dinners onboard Celebration, restaurants, tacos, cervezas, and even a nightclub, along with lots of walking around this beautiful waterfront town.

 Highlights included excellent tostadas at Rancho Viejo, including a great Mexican lunch at El Toro Guera (the Blonde Bull).
 A five-mile walk got us to a fantastic seafood lunch at La Concha restaurant.
 In the evening, we had a delightful Italian dinner at Il Rustico with our friends Peter and Mary from Neko and Eric and Birgitta from Ariel IV followed by some serious late-night partying at “The Jungle.”

 Of course, the best meals were provided by Chef/Co-Captain Audrey, who spoiled us with Caribbean curry, Thai curry, Indian curry, and curried turkey burgers (yes, we all like curry) along with treats like homemade (or should I say boat-made?) banana bread and boat-made cookies.